-- In the re-imagined series of Battlestar Galactica, virtually the entire military sees this trope in action.
+- In Battlestar Galactica (2003), virtually the entire military sees this trope in action.

 - Bill Adama, old warhorse ship's captain about to be put out to pasture, finds himself in command of the entire Colonial military, what's left of it.
 All sorts of people who previously filled fairly minor roles are suddenly thrust into positions of great authority... in many cases, they're doing the same jobs they did before, but those jobs are now of critical importance because there's nobody else doing them.
 For that matter, the eponymous Battlestar is itself promoted from "antique vessel about to be mothballed" to "flagship of the Colonial battle fleet."
 (Also only ship of the Colonial battle fleet, but that's par for the course with this trope.)

 - His son, Lee, is appointed CAG by Colonel Tigh as he is the highest ranking pilot on board, despite background material saying that Lee is a reservist.